 , and then follow the steps in the easy fix wizard.

-- This Fix it solution sets the ConnectRetries value to 10 for your first use.
+- This easy fix solution sets the ConnectRetries value to 10 for your first use.

 - This wizard may be in English only.
 However, the automatic fix also works for other language versions of Windows.